-The valley gets all those visitors because it really is a magical place.
-When you descend from the cliff path into the valley itself the path then winds its way beside a stream gushing downhill towards the sea, it is lush and green and shady even on a hot day.
+This valley gets all its visitors because it truly is a magical place.
+When you descend from the cliff path into the valley itself the path then winds its way beside a stream gushing downhill towards the sea.
+It is lush and green and shady even on a hot day.

 Part way up the valley is the ruin of a mill and it is behind this roofless shell on the cool, damp rock face that you find the carvings.